What Software Tools Do You Launch at the Start of Every Day?

 3 - Time Tracking Software - TimeCamp

-Just about every minute I spend working on paid client projects or my own stuff, I'm tracking my time with Timecamp (affiliate).
-Not only does it help me have visibility and accountability, it's necessary for my hourly client work.
+Just about every minute I spend working on paid client projects or my own stuff, I'm tracking my time with Timecamp.
+Not only does it help me have visibility and accountability, but it's also necessary for my hourly client work.

 On a daily basis, my goal this year is to log just short of six hours per day, around twenty-eight for the week, and 122 for the month.
 As I'm progressing through these different time windows, I'll run quick reports to see how I'm faring, and whether I need to step it up or slow it down.
 In that sense, it acts as my speedometer.